nathanmentley/imdb_api/README.md

 docker-compose will execute the migration tools on startup.

+## Message Queue.

+Active MQ is used to communicate between services.
+Right now the two web api services will produce messages that a mock background task will consume and print out.

 ### Creating a migration

 efcore has a cli tool we can use to generate migrations.